firesim/firesim/docs/Advanced-Usage/Manager/Manager-Configuration-Files.rst

   * A Uniform Resource Identifier (URI), (see :ref:`uri-path-support` for details)
   * A filesystem path available to the manager.
 Local paths are relative to the `deploy` folder.

-``deploy_quadruplet_override``
+``deploy_quintuplet_override``
 """""""""""""""""""""""""""""

-This is an advanced feature - under normal conditions, you should leave this set to ``null``, so that the manager uses the configuration quadruplet that is automatically stored with the bitstream metadata at build time.
+This is an advanced feature - under normal conditions, you should leave this set to ``null``, so that the manager uses the configuration quintuplet that is automatically stored with the bitstream metadata at build time.
 Advanced users can set this to a different value to build and use a different driver when deploying simulations.
 Since the driver depends on logic now hardwired into the